 Last week, I attended a meeting with Christophe Bourillon, CEO of the PYA, at the Nautical Institute in London.
 It was the first in-person meeting of their DP Tech group since the pandemic.
 The Nautical Institute is a world-renowned centre of excellence for the training and certification of dynamic positioning (DP) system operators.
 This technology has been used for decades, primarily in the offshore oil and gas industry.
 However, with the increasing sophistication of computers and sensors, DP systems have become more advanced and widely available.
 The superyacht sector has seen rapid growth in the adoption of dynamic positioning, but unlike the oil and gas industry, there is currently no formal training for its use.

 With the proliferation of environmental regulations in the Mediterranean, particularly those aimed at protecting Posidonia seagrass beds, large yachts can use a DP system instead of anchoring.
 Although permission from coastal authorities is usually still required and a maximum operational duration may be imposed, this approach is far less damaging than dropping an anchor.
-Additionally, in locations where a yacht is near scenic cliffs or other coastal features in water too deep for anchoring, a DP-equipped yacht can remain in position, enhancing the experience for guests.
-The vessel can also be oriented for optimal sun or shade on the upper deck.
+Furthermore, in areas where a yacht is close to picturesque cliffs or other coastal characteristics in water far too deep for anchoring, a DP-equipped yacht can stay right where it is, making for a much better guest experience.
+From here, the boat can also be turned so that the upper deck is bathed in sun or shade, whichever is better for the moment.
 In some circumstances, DP could be advantageous in crowded anchorages and bays, where yachts often anchor with too little cable due to limited space and proximity to other vessels.

 Whereas DP systems installed on offshore vessels are subject to stringent type-approval certification, those fitted on large yachts may not be.
 Commercial regulations require substantial redundancy in power sources and sensors, but this may not always be the case in yachting, which impacts the safe operation of these systems.

-If a DP system were to fail suddenly, it is crucial that the crew on watch have the situational awareness to regain control of the vessel rapidly.
-For a graphic illustration of the risks involved, I highly recommend watching the Netflix documentary Last Breath [link], which tells the remarkable true story of Chris Lemons, a diver in the North Sea who survived after being stranded on the seabed for 45 minutes without air when his mother ship lost DP positioning.
+If a DP system were to fail suddenly, the crew on watch must have the situational awareness to regain control of the vessel rapidly.
+For a graphic illustration of the risks involved, I highly recommend watching the Netflix documentary Last Breath, which tells the remarkable true story of Chris Lemons.

 There is a clear need for training and education in this area.
 The superyacht industry must develop and define its own best practices for DP operation, and the Nautical Institute is well placed to facilitate this.
 It is likely that DP training will soon move from Part B of the STCW Code (voluntary) to Part A (mandatory).